hfridholm/korsord/NOTES.md

 If a letter fails, try removing the letters that is not _crossed and call _gen again for the same direction from _embed.
 This keeps the progress that the other letters achieved.
 Something like this is what caused the bug erlier with blank stripes in grid.
 But if done correctly, that is not an issue.

+Small words are being unusable because wbase don't reset them when a chain of GEN_DONE recuses back.
+The problem is that used words are not stored temporarly like grid is in test gen functions.
+When used words (used_trie) is being temp stored this way, this problem is no more.

 - maybe add flags to makefile to silent output
 - maybe: move lock inside stats struct and lock inside grid struct
 - write comments explaining things in more detail